stackswithans/storaj/README.md

-# Cella - The Simple JSON Store
+# Cella - A Simple JSON Store

-A Simple lightweight interface for storing json files
+A Simple lightweight library for storing and querying JSON objects.